Divyyy/Divyyy/README.md

 - 👋 Hi, I’m @Divyyy
-- 👀 I’m interested in Game devloping and artificial intelligence
+- 👀 I’m interested in computers
-- 🌱 I’m currently learning C!
+- 🌱 I’m currently learning java and javascript!
-- 😊 I want to learn everything aout computers and various languages, I'hope i can!
 -🥲 currently I'm a noob coder
 - 😎you can contact on my email divam473@gmail.com